bioimage-io/AdvanceImageAnalysisEMBO2023/Exercises.md

 You can now try opening the results as a time lapse stack in Fiji and track the bacteria with TrackMate (you may need to install the plugin).

 # Exercise 5 Super-resolution models in Fiji (Optional and to run out of BAN)

+(This is  a Pytorch model, so it cannot run in BAN.)

 1. Download the organized-cricket model for super-resolution and install it in deepImageJ.
 2. Open an image from the folder: Mitotracker Low-Resolution → Input
 3. Run the Macro recorder to learn how to run deepImageJ automatically.